-Subject to the approval of this proposed rule change and no objection to the related advance notice filing (the "Advance Notice Filing")40 by the Commission, FICC would implement the proposed changes no later than 60 days after the later of the approval of the proposed rule change and no objection to the Advance Notice Filing by the Commission.
+Subject to no objection to this Advance Notice and the approval of the related proposed rule change (the "Proposed Rule Change") by the Commission, FICC would implement the proposed changes no later than 60 days after the later of the approval of the Proposed Rule Change and no objection to this Advance Notice by the Commission.
 FICC would announce the effective date of the proposed changes by Important Notice posted to its website.